astrocumbia/RealChat/README.md

-# Spika
+# RealChat
+This is a fork from Spika Chat

-Spika is messenger module for Web/iOS/Android with backend.
+RealChat is messenger module for Web/iOS/Android with backend.
 You can include messenger feature to your app or service with minimum code.

-For detail please visit our web site. http://spikaapp.com
+For detail please visit Spika web site. http://spikaapp.com

 ![Demo](https://github.com/cloverstudio/Spika/blob/master/spika_demo_new.gif "Demo")